 The information provided below is a broad overview of different methods by which retirement plans are divided.
-Contact an attorney at Haas Tharrington, P.A. for specific information about your situation.
+Contact an attorney at Haas & Associates, P.A. for specific information about your situation.

 A Domestic Relations Order (DRO) is used for state government plans, such as those covering teachers, state employees and local government retirees.

 A Qualified Domestic Relations Order (QDRO) is used for ERISA—Employee Retirement Income Security Act of 1974—retirement plans such as tax-deferred saving plans, and most large companies’ 401(k) or pension plans.

 A Court Order Acceptable for Processing (COAP) is sometimes referred to as a Qualified Court Order.
 These orders are used for federal government employees who are members of either the Civil Service Retirement System (CSRS) or the Federal Employees’ Retirement System (FERS).
 When a Court Order Acceptable for Processing is drafted, monthly benefits are paid to the alternate payee—ex-spouse—when the participant/employee retires, and continue to be paid for the lifetime of the participant/employee.
 If the alternate payee—ex-spouse—is entitled to a Former Spouse Survivor Annuity (agreed upon by both parties or court ordered), the monthly annuity starts when the participant/employee dies and continues for the life of the alternate payee—ex-spouse.